 To simulate a real person falling onto one of our fall protection units we employ a rescue dummy weighing 100kg.
 A tri-axle accelerometer is attached to the dummy, which measures the gravitational force of the dummy's impact on the fall protection unit at 3 axis points.
 This data is then analysed by a computer and produced in graph form.
 Our units are subjected to testing at various heights, subject to a maximum of 6.5 metres, which is the height of our purpose built testing facility.

 Our modular fall protection units are set up in the enclosed test area and connected, using our interlocking one-click clips, in preparation for the test.
 The dummy is then dropped and the resulting data is recorded, computed and documented in graph form.
 The testing process is conducted three times per test from the same height in order to achieve result consistency.

 At Fall-Pac, the excellence of our products is important - but the safety of our customers is even more essential.
-That is why we offer our unrivalled testing process, which includes the availabliity of bespoke packages, to ensure that our products meet the needs of your business, are efective and, most of all, completely safe.
+That is why we offer our unrivaled testing process, which includes the availability of bespoke packages, to ensure that our products meet the needs of your business, are effective and, most of all, completely safe.